 This fire of God burns and gives forth light, yet it never consumes us.
 That is what Moses saw in the wilderness.
 That was his vision.
-One of the great German philosophers of the early twentieth century described religious experience this way.
+In the early twentieth century, the philosopher, Rudolf Otto (The Idea of The Holy), described religious experience this way.
 God, he said, was "mysterium tremendum et fascinans."
 A tremendous and fascinating mystery.
 The mystery of God is tremendous, but it does not confound or frighten us.
 Rather, it fascinates and attracts us.

-The fascinating experience of love is like that, isn't it?
+The fascinating experience of love is like that, isnt' it?
 I hope every one of you here has been in love before.
 (I hope you are in love right now!)
 Well, true love has this same characteristic.
-When you are in love with someone, you feel like""no matter how well you know your lover""still you do not know everything about him or her, and you want to know more.
+When you are in love with someone, you feel like-no matter how well you know your lover-still you do not know everything about him or her, and you want to know more.
 You are fascinated.
 A tremendous and fascinating mystery.